 7. Remuneration of members

-(1) The terms and conditions of service of, and the remuneration and allowances to be paid to, a member, shall be determined by the Minister after consultation with the Minister for Public Sector Management.
+(1) The terms and conditions of service of, and the remuneration and allowances to be paid to, a member, shall be determined by the Minister after consultation with the Public Sector Commissioner.

 (2) Acceptance of, or acting in, the office of a member shall not of itself render the provisions of Part 3 of the Public Sector Management Act 1994 or any other Act applying to persons as officers of the Public Service or employees of a State instrumentality applicable to that member or affect or prejudice the application to him of those provisions if they applied to him at the time of the acceptance of, or acting in, that office.

 [Section 7 amended by No. 32 of 1994 s.
 19; No. 68 of 1994 s.
-7.]
+7; No. 39 of 2010 s.
+89.]

 8. Proceedings of Board